quiqr/quiqr-desktop/README.md

-# Sugo CMS or Sugar?
+# PoppyGo App

-A CMS for Hugo to run on your computer. **No hosting fees are required**.
+PoppyGo App is a CMS and Publishing tool for Hugo to run on your computer.

 ## Features

-Take a look at our features and understand why Sukoh is a great tool for your Hugo websites:
+Take a look at our features and understand why PoppyGo is a great tool for your Hugo websites:

 * **Runs on your computer.** Supported Platforms: Windows, Linux and macOS.
 * **Free for commercial use.** Download our binaries today and use it for your own commercial purposes.